jjivany/wincurl/README.md

 📋 Overview

 WinCurl is a high-performance, Python-based curling simulation built with Pygame.
-Experience the thrill of the ice with realistic physics, networking capabilities, and retro-inspired aesthetics.
+Experience the thrill of the ice with realistic physics, networking capabilities, and a retro-inspired aesthetics.
-🚀 Features
+🚀 Features:

     Physics Engine: Precision curling stone mechanics.